 Before deciding where to adopt a puppy, it's important to figure out what kind of puppy you're looking for.

 For mixed-breed dogs and some purebreds, community animal shelters or breed rescue groups are a great source.
-Select a shelter or rescue organization that provides a complete health and temperament screening and requires that all animals are spayed or neutered.
+Select a shelter or rescue organization that provides basic health care and temperament evaluations.
+These do not guarantee lifelong health but should give you a good idea about the general condition of your future family member.